 - Learn as much as possible about the culture of the place before coming

 Recently, voluntouring has also raised some ethical concerns.
 Studies have shown that certain programs, such as working in an orphanage or school can have detrimental effects on both the community and the children.
 For example, children can form close attachments to volunteers and face abandonment issues once those volunteers leave.
-For the same reason, UNICEF campaign is even aiming to end short-term service in orphanages.
+For the same reason, the UNICEF campaign is even aiming to end short-term service in orphanages.

 It should also be noted that voluntourists’ ability to change systems, alleviate poverty or provide support for vulnerable children is limited.
 Since voluntourism trips are often short, it would be unreasonable to expect big changes in such a short time-frame.
-It has also been seen that many voluntourists also inadvertently perpetuate patronising and unhelpful ideas about the places they visit.
+It has also been seen that many voluntourists also inadvertently perpetuate patronizing and unhelpful ideas about the places they visit.

 Considering these ethical concerns, it is important to undertake voluntourism in a responsible manner.
-According to Will Coldwell, a reporter for TheGuardian Travel, there are certain fundamental questions that one needs to ask oneself before engaging with a voluntourism organisation:
+According to Will Coldwell, a reporter for TheGuardian Travel, there are certain fundamental questions that one needs to ask oneself before engaging with a voluntourism organization: